lishhhhmm-pages/craverate---demoapp/DEPLOYMENT.md

 ### SPA Routing Issues

-The `404.html` file handles client-side routing.
-If you add a router library later:
+The `404.html` file handles client-side routing and is currently configured for custom domain or root deployment (`pathSegmentsToKeep = 0`).

-- The fallback mechanism is already in place
+**If deploying to a subdirectory** (e.g., `https://username.github.io/repo-name/`):
+- Change `pathSegmentsToKeep` from `0` to `1` in `public/404.html`
+- This ensures the route handling doesn't interfere with the repository name in the URL

+For troubleshooting:
 - Test direct navigation to routes after deployment
 - Check browser console for routing errors